Consensys/doc.teku/docs/HowTo/Migrate-Database.md

 !!! warning

-    Teku nodes running in [archive mode] must resync from genesis to migrate.
+    Teku nodes running in [archive mode] must resynchronize from genesis to migrate.
 Use the [automatic migration](#automatic-migration) to migrate Teku nodes running in [archive mode].

 To migrate a RocksDB database in [prune mode] to a LevelDB2 database: